 It’s never too late to begin the process of recovery.

 Adults who have had experiences of sexual abuse as children need and deserve a chance to speak about their experiences with those who understand and can help.
 Survivors of child sexual abuse can also play a critical role in the prevention of further abuse to other children.
 If you or someone you love needs support to recover, now is the time to reach out for help.
+You can find the support you deserve.

 If you are a survivor of sexual abuse as a child, it is very important to seek professional support and guidance for your recovery.
 The impact of sexual abuse by another child, teen or adult can change over time.
 The changes unfold as a young person grows into adulthood and continue throughout a lifetime.